For the First Time in Forever: A Frozen Sing-Along Celebration

-For the First Time in Forever: A Frozen Sing-Along Celebration is a musical show based on Disney Animation's 2013 computer-animated musical feature film Frozen and the songs from the film, located at Disney's Hollywood Studios and Shanghai Disneyland Park.
+For the First Time in Forever: A Frozen Sing-Along Celebration is a musical show based on Disney Animation's 2013 computer-animated musical feature film Frozen and the songs from the film, located at Disney's Hollywood Studios and Shanghai Disneyland Park, as well as the 2026 Alaskan voyages aboard the Disney Magic and the Disney Wonder.
 It was also formerly hosted at Disney California Adventure, Disneyland Park in Paris, and Hong Kong Disneyland.
-The show is presented as a recounting of the plot of Frozen as told by the official Arendelle historians.
-It includes appearances from Princess Anna of Arendelle, Kristoff and Queen Elsa of Arendelle.
+The show is presented as a recounting of the plot of Frozen as told by the official Arendelle historians, with appearances from Princess Anna of Arendelle, Kristoff and Queen Elsa of Arendelle, while Olaf additionally appears during the Christmastime version of the show in Florida.

 Disney's Hollywood Studios version

 The show premiered at the Premiere Theater in the Streets of America section of Disney's Hollywood Studios on July 5, 2014, during the 2014 Frozen Summer Fun.
 The show moved into its current location at the Hyperion Theater in Echo Lake on June 17, 2015, the former home of The American Idol Experience.

 On July 25, 2020, since Walt Disney World reopened due to the COVID-19 pandemic, all stage shows such as Finding Nemo - The Musical, Indiana Jones Epic Stunt Spectacular, Beauty and the Beast Live on Stage, and Festival of the Lion King had not returned due to a dispute between the Actors' Equity Association and Walt Disney World.
 On September 26, 2020, For the First Time in Forever: A Frozen Sing-along Celebration returned to Disney's Hollywood Studios, reopening on October 5, 2020.

 During the Christmas season, the show adds five minutes to include an appearance from Olaf singing "That Time of Year" from the 2017 animated featurette, Olaf's Frozen Adventure.